sh394/Breakout/README.md

 Data files needed: text files that contain different type of bricks, Sprite Images

 Key/Mouse inputs:
+Use the left and right arrows on your Keyboard to move your paddle, Use the space bar on the keyboard when you have Laser Power to shoot a fireball that can break a brick.

 Cheat keys: "1" => to the first level,
             "2" => to the second level
             "3" => to the last level
             "L" => additional life
+            "T" => enable the paddle to move to the different side of the wall.

 Known Bugs: multiple collision between the bricks and the ball at the same time.
 Breaking two bricks at once.
 Only one of the items of the same kind moves in the screen.

-Extra credit: Pong game like versus mode with the computer in level 3
+Extra credit: Pong game like versus mode with the computer in level 3.
+You lose score every time the opponent paddle hits one of the bricks and will eventually lose the game if the score gets 0 before you break every bricks on the screen.

 ### Notes